Power (Kanye West song)

 "Power" was West's comeback single following his 2008 album 808s & Heartbreak and his controversial incident with Taylor Swift at the 2009 MTV Video Music Awards.
-The song received acclaim from music critics and was listed among the best tracks of 2010 by several publications, including Time, Pitchfork Media, Spin, and Rolling Stone.
+The song received critical acclaim, and was listed among the best tracks of 2010 by several publications, including Time, Pitchfork Media, Spin, and Rolling Stone.
 Critics described it as a return to form for West, praising its intricate production, lyrical merit, and scope.
 It was nominated for a Grammy Award for Best Rap Solo Performance at the 53rd Grammy Awards.

 The song debuted on the Billboard Hot 100 at position 22 and thereafter declined.
 The track was promoted by a music video, which was directed by Marco Brambilla.
 The video features a long take of the camera pulling away from West.
 The video received positive reviews from critics and received two nominations for MTV Video Music Awards.
 West performed the song on Saturday Night Live, at the 2010 BET Awards, at the 2011 Coachella Music Festival, and his Watch the Throne Tour.
 A remix of the track featuring Jay-Z was released on August 20, 2010, as a part of West's weekly GOOD Fridays series.
+On January 6, 2025 the song reached 1 billion streams on Spotify.